ISS Services While Operating Remotely

 STEM OPT Validation Reporting

 *Business days are Mondays through Fridays, except CSUF holidays.
 Processing of requests and emails received after business hours begin on next business day.
 In other words, if you submit your request/email after 5:00 PM (California Time) on a Friday, then processing will count and begin on the following Monday.

-If you are requesting an I-20 in which an electronic signature is permitted, ISS will issue it and send it to your CSUF email.
+If you are requesting an I-20 in which an electronic signature is permitted (all but DMV), ISS will issue it and send it to your CSUF email.
 Upon receiving the electronic I-20 via email, you need to print it and sign it with black ink in the Student Attestation Section.
-Please send a signed copy of the electronic I-20 to email@example.com (Subject: Copy of signed I20, Your Name, CWID).

-Yes, you can enroll full time in fully online/web courses for Fall 2020 and study remotely from your home country.
-Please be sure to inform ISS of your Fall 2020 plans and remain enrolled full time for Fall 2020 semester.
+Yes, in most cases you can enroll full time in fully online/web courses for Fall 2022 and study remotely from your home country.
+Please be sure to inform ISS of your Fall 2022 plans to remain outside the U.S.

 Maintaining Immigration Status